Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 The Printworks, Exeter – Sold

-The former Exeter printing site which Moorfield developed into the award Printworks, a 492 bed independent student apartment scheme, which opened in 2013 with 100% occupancy.
+The former Exeter printing site which Moorfield developed into the award Printworks, a 492 bed independent Domain student apartment scheme, which opened in 2013 with 100% occupancy.
 The Printworks comprised a mix of premium studio and multi-bedroom/cluster apartments with extensive, interior designed communal facilities.
-The scheme is centrally located in close proximity to Exeter University’s campus and is one of the largest private purpose built schemes in the city.
+The scheme is centrally located in close proximity to Exeter University’s campus and remains one of the largest private purpose built schemes in the city.

 Towers, Manchester – Sold